magaerttner/mbqd-website/content/authors/stodd/_index.md

 # List each interest with a dash
 interests:
--Cavity Quantum Electrodynamics
+- Cavity Quantum Electrodynamics
--Open Quantum Systems
+- Open Quantum Systems
--Machine Learning Techniques
+- Machine Learning Techniques

 # Organizational groups that you belong to (for People widget)
 # Uncomment the two lines below